hbkworld/streaming-spec/axes.md

-This is made up from an array of structs containing a histogram and a frequency
+This is made up from an array of structs containing a histogram, lower than counter, higher than counter and a frequency

 ~~~~ {.javascript}
 {